-The writer is MoJS Research Chair - Water Conflicts and Governance at the Centre for Policy Research, Delhi.
+Chokkakula is with the Centre for Policy Research, New Delhi.
 Views are personal

 Response to Covid-19 shows carving out roles through consensus can address challenges to federal governance.